RogerSelwyn/O365-HomeAssistant/docs/errors.md

 * **Unable to fetch auth token.
 Error: (invalid_client) AADSTS7000215: Invalid client secret provided.**
   * Ensure the configured secret is the client secret __value__, not the client secret ID

+* **Token corrupt for account - please delete and re-authenticate.**
+  * You will need to delete your token and reauthenticate.
+Please check the [permissions page](./permissions.md) for more details.

 **_Please note that any changes made to your Azure app settings takes a few minutes to propagate.
 Please wait around 5 minutes between changes to your settings and any auth attempts from Home Assistant._**

 # Installation issues